 The study also revealed that customers are worried about being ripped off for home repairs.
 Brits estimated they paid £383 on home repairs during winter last year.

 However, 24 per cent believe they would not be financially prepared to do the same this year and would have to consider a credit card to cover the costs.

-Despite the risks, one in seven homeowners have never had their boiler serviced.
-At the same time 13 per cent are unaware of how much a replacement would cost.
+Despite the risks, one in seven homeowners has never had their boiler serviced.
+At the same time, 13 per cent are unaware of how much a replacement would cost.
 One third also said they would not have the disposable cash to cover the costs if their boiler were to break tomorrow.

 As for basic maintenance, 20 per cent do not know where to turn the gas off at the mains, while an eighth do not know where the stop clock is.
 36 per cent of those surveyed have also never monitored their boiler pressure.

 Though it may seem too late, it is crucial for your customers to know what they can do to avoid any unexpected damages this month!